TheByteSizeDev/e20-capstone-firebase/README.md

 - params:
   - bucket ---> name of folder in your firebase storage where your photo is going.
 Default is "images".
   - file ---> file object to be uploaded
-- note: Make sure that you are saving the return URL to an object in your database (ex: a user if its a user profile)
+- note: Make sure that you are saving the return object properties to an object in your database (ex: a user if its a user profile).
+You especially need the path if you are going to use the delete method

+`photoStorage.delete()`

+- params:
+  - filepath ---> path to file you are trying to delete
+- Note: don't forget to delete your reference to this file in your database as well

 ## Available Scripts